Ireland

 BARBADOS BELGIUM BRAZIL CANADA CHINA COLUMBIA COSTA RICA FINLAND FRANCE GERMANY GRENADA HONDURAS ICELAND INDONESIA IRELAND ITALY JAMAICA JAPAN MEXICO RUSSIA SOUTH KOREA SPAIN SWITZERLAND UNITED KINGDOM THE VATICAN

-Ireland remains a very religious country so Christmas is big in Ireland.
+Ireland is a very religious country so Christmas is big in Ireland.
 The Christmas tree goes up on December 8th (the Feast of the Immaculate Conception).
 Christmas for Irish people lasts from Christmas Eve to the feast of Epiphany on January 6th.

-Updated October 2024
+Updated December 2024

 Posted December 2023